openstack/ironic/doc/source/user/states.rst

   See :doc:`/install/enrollment` for information on enrolling nodes.

 verifying
-  ironic will validate that it can manage the node using the information given in ``node.driver_info`` and with either the driver/hardware type and interfaces it has been assigned.
+  Ironic will validate that it can manage the node using the information given in ``node.driver_info`` and with either the driver/hardware type and interfaces it has been assigned.
 This involves going out and confirming that the credentials work to access whatever node control mechanism they talk to.

 manageable (stable state)
-  Once ironic has verified that it can manage the node using the driver/interfaces and credentials passed in at node create time, the node will be transitioned to the ``manageable`` state.
+  Once Ironic has verified that it can manage the node using the driver/interfaces and credentials passed in at node create time, the node will be transitioned to the ``manageable`` state.
 From ``manageable``, nodes can transition to: